Belagir/lisilisk/README.md

 ### Transforms hierarchy

 There should be a way to bind transforms to form a tree, having children transforms offset by their parents'.
 This would also create a `load()` hierarchy ?

+### Quads

+The parser for obj files should be able to deal with faces made of more than 3 vertices.